EdwinVelazquez/Revenge/GameSaveTest/README.md

 - CSV.java
   - Ability to add rows to csv file
   - Ability to get row or column
+  - Ability to remove rows
   - Ability to write new row
   - Ability to edit rows and columns
 - SaveGame.java
   - Ability to add sorted rows in saveGame
   - Ability to get all scores, names, level (will change according to the game)
-  - Ability to edit score(still needs work), names, and level
+  - Ability to edit score(better to use setScoreSorted), names, and level
   - Ability to get average of all scores